 Our cafe is open Monday – Friday, 10am – 5pm.
 Recipes include the organic vegetables grown in the garden harvested daily.
 We also have a range of snacks and homemade cakes.
 If you’re meeting friends for coffee, we serve home roasted blends from “Perky Blenders”.
 Coffee is served in cafetieres.
 We cater for parties and office functions, phone for further details. cafe menu

 The Living Lab project demonstrates an innovative, closed-loop food-waste-energy system to provide new opportunities for local participation, education and training.
 We grow a wide range of foods; harvest produce to create nutritious meals in our community café; digest food waste to create renewable biogas and liquid fertilizer; use the fertilizer to enhance plant growth; and use biogas for cooking and heating indoor growing space in winter.
 We aim to develop the project into an environmental educational facility and a sustainable social enterprise.
 With volunteers, we will create additional raised beds and low-cost vertical hydroponic systems.
-We are grateful to The Postcode Lottery and Greggs Foundation for funding to develop a bespoke anaerobic digestion system, irrigation system and gas applications.
+With funding from The Postcode Lottery and Greggs Foundation, we were able to develop a bespoke anaerobic digestion system, hydroponic system and gas applications.
+With additional funding confirmed from the London Community Foundation, these new resources will become a teaching tool and an opportunity for volunteers to learn about sustainability.

 We aim to give communities a space they can call their own, whether that is to come and relax in or grow some of their own vegetables to take home or share with other volunteers and friends.
 A strong community is the heart of any town or city and our open garden serves to provide a place for people to enjoy with their neighbours.

 Gardening for Older People

 We provide gardening and healthy eating sessions every Friday for retired people, anyone is welcome.
 Gardening provides not only exercise but enjoyment and fresh food.
 The sessions started as referrals from GP’s to exercise and get involved in social activity.
 The sessions start with one and a half hours gardening, then we share a lunch that always includes some of the harvested vegetables and special dishes prepared at home.

 Little Green Fingers